POSITION: Assistant County Attorney I – Criminal Division

-Interviews and communicates with victims and witnesses via telephone and in person by answering questions regarding the criminal justice system.
+Interviews and communicates with victims and witnesses via telephone and in person by answering questions regarding the Juvenile Justice system.

 Other duties as assigned by the County Attorney.

 Doctorate in Jurisprudence from an accredited law school.
-Must be currently licensed by the State Bar to practice law and in good standing, or the ability to gain admission by the date of hire.
-However, formal employment is contingent upon admission into the State Bar of Texas.
+Must be currently licensed by the State Bar to practice law and in good standing.
 Must pass a criminal background check.
 Ability to work in an office environment and interact effectively with others.

 Candidates should be proficient in electronic legal research.
 Candidates should possess superior communications skills.
 Abilities to manage a considerable docket of active cases and consistently satisfy deadlines in the face of competing time demands are essential functions of the position.
 The selected candidate must be able to demonstrate these skills and perform these functions with minimal direction from the County Attorney.